A look at Northwest Bancshares Inc.’s (NWBI) recent performance gives investors their first glimpse of hope. - News Daemon

 Northwest Bancshares Inc. (NASDAQ: NWBI) Trading Performance Indicators

-Northwest Bancshares Inc. (NWBI) is currently performing well based on its current performance indicators.
-A price to sales ratio for the trailing twelve months stands at 3.67.
+You can see what Northwest Bancshares Inc. (NWBI) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 3.73.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 1.05, a number that is poised to hit 0.28 in the next quarter and is forecasted to reach 1.17 in one year’s time.